- All Suffolk Law students in good academic standing who are not in their final semester are eligible to apply.

 - An unpaid internship at a for-profit entity (for-credit).

 Additional preference will be given to those students who intern in Central or South America.

 Geographic Priority will be given to students with a permanent address in the following states, which contain Sovereign Bank branches: Rhode Island, Massachusetts, Connecticut, New Hampshire, New York, New Jersey, Pennsylvania, Delaware, and Maryland.

 Note: If you have not yet finalized your plans for your international experience by the application deadline, you may still apply for the Santander Universities Scholarship.
 In such instances, applicants should include as much information and relevant detail as possible in their proposal regarding their international experience prospects (positions applied to by applicant, positions offered to applicant, etc.).
-If there is any change in your international experience status during the course of the application process, you should immediately notify both Patricia Brunton of the Office of Financial Aid and Christine Bustany, Practitioner in Residence, Clinical Programs.
+If there is any change in your international experience status during the course of the application process, you should immediately notify (i) the Office of Financial Aid and (ii) Professors Dillon and Bustany.